martinandert/babel-plugin-css-in-js/README.md

 A plugin for Babel v6 which transforms inline styles defined in JavaScript modules into class names so they become available to, e.g. the `className` prop of React elements.
 While transforming, the plugin processes all JavaScript style definitions found and bundles them up into a CSS file, ready to be requested from your web server.

 babel-plugin-css-in-js works seamlessly on both client and server.
-It has built-in support for media queries, pseudo-classes, and attribute selectors.
+It has built-in support for media queries, pseudo-classes, attribute selectors, and theming.
 The plugin's options allow you to configure vendor-prefixing, minification, and class name compression.

 If you're impatient, [visit the live demo](http://babel-plugin-css-in-js.martinandert.com/).
 The source code for it can be found [in the example directory](example/).